High School Intern Program - Center for Climate and Life

 The Center for Climate and Life at Lamont-Doherty Earth Observatory of Columbia University offers summer internship opportunities for high school students interested in gaining hands-on Earth science research experience.

-Located in Palisades, New York, just 30 minutes north of Manhattan, Lamont-Doherty Earth Observatory sits on a 160-acre campus above the Hudson River.
-With over 500 staff, Lamont scientists conduct fundamental Earth science research from the inner core to the outer reaches of the atmosphere on subjects that include climate change, oceanography, geochemistry, ocean and life sciences, marine genomics, tree-ring research, seismology, and geophysics.
+Lamont-Doherty Earth Observatory sits on a 160-acre campus above the Hudson River in Palisades, New York, just 30 minutes north of Manhattan.
+Lamont scientists conduct fundamental Earth science research from the inner core to the outer reaches of the atmosphere on subjects that include climate change, oceanography, geochemistry, ocean and life sciences, marine genomics, tree-ring research, seismology, and geophysics.

 Our high school interns work in small groups of two to four on research topics designed and led by Lamont scientists.
 Students gain hands-on experience in real research labs and will learn how to read research papers, perform measurements, collect and present data, and give presentations.